X-Men Legends II: Rise of Apocalypse: Gameplay

 X-Men Legends II is an action role-playing game.
 It unites two Marvel Comics superhero teams, the heroic X-Men and the villainous Brotherhood of Mutants as they together face the mutant supervillain Apocalypse and his minions.
 Players can choose up to four characters to use at once from a larger roster.
 Players unlock additional characters as they proceed through the game.
 Four players can play on one machine cooperatively, and players can join or leave at any time.
 The game also features online play for up to four players, a first for the series.
 A new game plus mode is included that allows players to play through the game a second time while retaining all character stats.

-As characters gain experience points their mutant superpowers and unique abilities can be upgraded.
+As characters gain experience points, their mutant superpowers and unique abilities can be upgraded.
 Items found during gameplay can also be equipped to further enhance a character's abilities.
 Characters can combine attacks to create a combo, in which two or more players punch or kick a single enemy at the same time.
 The character's special abilities can also be used in the same manner to create a Super Combo which inflicts massive damage on enemies.
 Each character has several mutant powers that players can assign to controller buttons.
 The game also features a skirmish mode, which allows players to fight against each other or waves of computer-controlled enemies.

 X-Men Legends II: Rise of Apocalypse features a central hub that players return to between missions.
 It is a designated area free from enemies, and its setting changes to coincide with the current act of the game.
 Here players can view loading screen art, cinematics, and comic book covers acquired during gameplay.
 Biographies of the X-Men and their enemies can be accessed here.
 Players can also participate in an X-Men trivia game which awards experience points for correct answers.
 Additionally, players can access a virtual combat environment known as the Danger Room to play additional missions unlocked during gameplay.

 The mobile phone version of the game is primarily a beat 'em up with role-playing elements.
-Unlike the console versions, the game plays as a side-scroller in the same vein as the 1999 X-Men arcade game.
+Unlike the console versions, the game plays as a side-scroller in the same vein as the 1992 X-Men arcade game.
 There are five selectable characters, and players upgrade each through experience points earned.
 Players control one character at a time, and can switch to another at the press of a button.

 Synopsis

 Setting

-X-Men Legends II: Rise of Apocalypse is not set in any particular Marvel Comics universe.
-The game takes place some time after the events of X-Men Legends.
+X-Men Legends II: Rise of Apocalypse takes place some time after the events of X-Men Legends.
 The mutant supervillain Apocalypse, having witnessed the X-Men's defeat of Magneto remotely, declares that the Age of Apocalypse is nigh.
-Prior to the game's campaign he kidnaps Professor X and Polaris for unknown purposes.
-Locations include a military prison in Greenland, the fictional mutant sanctuary of Genosha, the Savage Land, and Egypt.
+Prior to the game's campaign, he kidnaps Professor X and Polaris for unknown purposes.
+Locations include a military prison in Greenland, the mutant sanctuary of Genosha, the Savage Land, and Egypt.